melhosseiny/devart-template/project_posts/2014-03-21-Interaction.md

 }
 ```

 The distance between the human's gaze direction and the ET's gaze direction is calculated and viewport normalized.
 Mutual gaze is then defined as being within 10% of the viewport size of the ET's gaze direction.
-The mutual gaze duration is computed in seconds and when in reaches a threshhold value (a value of 3 is used here) - the audiovisual sequence starts.
+The mutual gaze duration is computed in seconds and when it reaches a threshold value (a value of 3 is used here) - the audiovisual sequence starts.